Grace Black: Reception

 For her portrayal of Grace, Wall was nominated in the "Best Bitch" category at the 2014 Inside Soap Awards.
 At the 2016 ceremony, she was nominated for "Funniest Female" and "Best Actress".
 She and Wood gained a "Best Partnership" nomination for their work on Grace and Trevor's relationship.
 In August 2017, Wall was longlisted for Best Bad Girl at the Inside Soap Awards.
 She made the viewer-voted shortlist, although lost out to Gillian Kearney, who portrays Emma Barton in Emmerdale.
+Grace's death was longlisted for "Best Exit" at the 2026 Inside Soap Awards.

 Daniel Kilkelly (Digital Spy) described Grace as a "no-nonsense and strong-minded businesswoman" with a penchant for kidnapping people.
 The critic praised Hollyoaks writers for the "stroke of genius" pairing Grace and Trevor.
 He opined that they had "irresistible chemistry" and "fans unexpectedly found themselves rooting for the show's resident criminal couple."
 He later branded her the "ruthless" and "fearsome Hollyoaks gangster Grace Black."
 Their colleague Phoebe Roy said that the "grandest day-glo fembot" mellowed after she became a mother, but did retain "some of her old fury".
 They likened the addition of marriage and motherhood onto Grace was "like de-clawing a mighty lion – even her hair is smaller."

 Penny McGuire from What's on TV branded Grace the "village bad girl" and a fellow writer from the magazine labelled her a "ruthless" character.
 Jess Denham of The Independent reported that Hollyoaks sometimes gets labelled "too gay" by viewers because of their many sexuality related storylines, citing Grace seducing Kim for personal gain as an example.
 Carena Crawford from All About Soap questioned whether or not the character was stupid.
 She noted that Grace fell for Kim's scheming and warned her to steer clear of the character.
 She later praised Wall's performance alongside Passey.
 She enjoyed watching their characters, Grace and Sienna fight.
 They also expressed their want of a reformed friendship between the two and gave them the portmanteau "Grienna".